 About a third of household greenhouse gas emissions come from our electricity use and heating.
 It is likely to be more for those with larger homes.

 Insulate as much as you can to make your home warmer and to save on energy bills.
-Consider a whole house approach to achieve the best results.
-When you update your heating, the best option is likely to be a heat pump.
+Consider a whole house approach to achieve the best results, which can be undertaken in stages.
+When you update your heating system, the best option is likely to be a heat pump, but you should consider improvements to insulation first or at the same time.

-To achieve a zero carbon future, high standards for new buildings and for the retrofit of existing homes need to reduce energy demand for heating by around 50% (Zero Carbon Britain 2019, p.
+To achieve a zero carbon future, high insulation standards are needed for new buildings and for the retrofit of existing homes.
+The aim should be to reduce energy demand for heating by around 50% (Zero Carbon Britain 2019, p.
 40).
-LETI Energy Use Intensity targets aim to achieve a 60-80% reduction in total energy consumption.
+LETI Energy Use Intensity targets (see below) aim to achieve a 60-80% reduction in total energy consumption.

 The Centre for Alternative Technology give good advice on whole house eco-retrofit to cut home energy use and reduce carbon emissions.